 No action will be taken against employees or officers who are implicated in a report under this policy until an investigation has determined whether any allegations against them are substantiated.
-However, an employee or officer who is implicated may be temporarily stood down on full pay whilst an investigation is in process or transferred to another role.
-Any such stand down or temporary transfer may only continue for the duration of the investigation.
+However, whilst an investigation is in process an employee or officer who is implicated may be temporarily stood down on full pay or temporarily transferred to another role.
+Any such temporary stand down or temporary transfer may only continue for the duration of the investigation.
 If the investigation determines that the allegations are not substantiated, the employee or officer must be immediately reinstated to full duties.